Seddryck/Expressif/docs/_docs/temporal-functions.md

 Returns the dateTime passed as argument value with the seconds and milliseconds set to zero and a minute added.

+##### change-of-month
+###### Overview

+returns a temporal value corresponding to the same day and year of the argument value but of the month passed as the parameter.
+            If the original day is 29, 30, or 31 and the new month passed as a parameter has fewer days then it returns the last day of the corresponding month.

+##### change-of-year
+###### Overview

+returns a temporal value corresponding to the same day and month of the argument value but of the year passed as the parameter.
+            If the original date was the 29th of February and the year passed as a parameter is not a leap year then it returns the 28th of February.

 ##### clamp
 ###### Overview